-We will communicate the results of our internal audit (i.e., testing) in a formal report.
+We will communicate the results of our internal control testing in a formal report.
 As a result, we will suggest ways in which the District might improve its internal controls currently in effect, as well as those that might otherwise be required or recommended.
 These reports are intended for internal use only and should not be used for any other purpose.